elastisys/compliantkubernetes/docs/user-guide/maintenance.md

 Some service disruption is expected here, the nodes need to reboot in order to install the OS upgrades/security patches.
 This should be done automatically by Kured in almost all cases going forward, luckily Kured can be scheduled to perform these upgrades during night-time or whenever application traffic is expected to be low.
 Thanks to Kured these upgrades are not usually a problem.

-### Upgrading the Compliant Kubernetes application stack
+### Upgrading the Welkin application stack

-There is barely any downtime expected from upgrading the base Compliant Kubernetes application stack.
+There is barely any downtime expected from upgrading the base Welkin application stack.
 This is because most of the components being upgraded are not intertwined with your application, the only exception being NGINX Ingress Controller, which is not commonly upgraded.

 If you have any other managed services from us such as PostgreSQL, Redis, RabbitMQ or TimescaleDB, these services might be upgraded during the application maintenance windows.
 Upgrading these services can cause some short service disruptions and make them temporarily unreachable for your application.